Laneways & Landmarks on the Best Free Walking Tour of Melbourne

 Somewhat of a secret is the City of Melbourne’s Greeter Service; an in-depth orientation or walking tour highlighting Melbourne’s hidden gems.

-Among the multitude of worthwhile Melbourne services, these free walking tours provide a unique and insightful glimpse into the city, led by knowledgeable and enthusiastic volunteers.
+Among the multitude of worthwhile Melbourne services, this free walking tour provides a unique and insightful glimpse into the city, led by knowledgeable and enthusiastic volunteers.

 Get ready for a meet and greet with Melbourne’s charm and character – you won’t be disappointed.